Explainable Bayesian Optimization: Optimizing for Explanation Quality

 \section{Optimizing for Explanation Quality}

-We frame the challenge of providing good explanations as an optimization problem.
-We maximize the quality of explanations by leveraging the controllability property of TNTRules.
-We argue, that explanation quality depends on a trade-off between several metrics.
-We formulate this as multi-objective optimization, seeking an optimal $t_s$ value that (cf. Section~\ref{sssec:clustering}) concurrently maximizes Support, Relevance, and Rule set length (equivalent to minimizing Coverage of each rule): $\mathbf{{t_s}_{opt}} = \bold{\argmax}_{t_s\in[0,1]} [Supp, Rel, |\boldsymbol{\rho}|]$.
-The range between [0,1] is set because we normalize the variances in the data to be in [0,1].
+We formulate the challenge of providing good explanations as an optimization problem.
+We maximize the quality of explanations by exploiting the controllability property of TNTRules.
+We argue that explanation quality depends on a trade-off between several metrics.
+We formulate this as multi-objective optimization.
+Multi-objective optimization is a process of finding optimal values when multiple competing objectives need to be met.

+We seek an optimal $t_s$ value (cf. Sec~\ref{sssec:clustering}) that simultaneously maximizes support, relevance, and rule set length (equivalent to minimizing the coverage of each rule): $\mathbf{{t_s}_{opt}} = \mathbf{\argmax}_{t_s\in[0,1]} [Supp, Rel, |\boldsymbol{\rho}|]$.
+The range between [0,1] is set because we are normalizing the variances in the data to be in [0,1].

-We select these metrics to ensure explanations effectively identify solutions (Relevance) and provide precise localization with valid data support (Support and Rule set length).
+We choose these metrics to ensure that the explanations effectively identify solutions (Relevance) and provide accurate localization with valid data support (Support and rule set length).
+While maximizing the rule set length may seem counterintuitive to having a small explanation set, in our case we filter the rule set in the last step of the algorithm~\ref{tntrules} to keep the final explanations (\textit{FilterRules} (Sec~\ref{sssec:rulerank}), so the overall length of the explanation set remains small.
+We get a Pareto front of solutions in this case.

-Note that we can also frame this as a scalar optimization problem $t_{s_{opt}} = \argmax_{t_s \in [0,1]} \alpha(t_s)$ with Interestingness $\alpha$ as the metric.
-In that case, the choice of weights for $\alpha$ becomes pivotal, as it involves balancing the various aspects of all metrics.
+We can also frame this as a scalar optimization problem $t_{s_{opt}} = \argmax_{t_s \in [0,1]} \alpha(t_s)$ with interestingness $\alpha$ as the metric.
+In this case, the choice of weights for $\alpha$ becomes crucial, as it involves balancing the different aspects of all the metrics.
+Nevertheless, we found the multiobjective optimization method easier to automatically balance the different metrics, at the cost of more time due to multiple runs.